 In New Orleans, memories of Katrina remain vivid 20 years later

-Katrina remains the costliest storm on record and recovery has come in fits and starts.
+Katrina remains the costliest storm on record in the United States and recovery has come in fits and starts.

 In New Orleans, entire neighborhoods were decimated.

-The disaster challenged the government's responsibility to its citizens and their citizens' responsibilities to each other.
+The disaster challenged the government's responsibility to its citizens and citizens' responsibilities to each other.

-In the city's Ninth Ward, which is in the easternmost part of New Orleans, residents told us they couldn't imagine living anywhere else.
+In the Ninth Ward, located in the easternmost part of New Orleans, residents told NPR they couldn't imagine living anywhere else.
 Here are some of their stories:

-Current New Orleans City council member and realtor Eugene Green Jr.'s home in the Gentilly neighborhood was flooded during the storm.
-At the time, his children were 15, 8 and 6.
-He relocated his family to Houston but returned weekly to New Orleans to help rebuild and encourage others to come back.
+New Orleans City Councilmember and realtor Eugene Green Jr.'s home in the Gentilly neighborhood was flooded during the storm.
+At the time, his children were 15, eight and six years old.
+He relocated his family to Houston, but came back to New Orleans on a weekly basis to help rebuild and encourage others to return.
 Six months later, his family moved back home.

-"Sometimes it's hard to remember that people were kept away from their houses for a year," Green said.
+"Sometimes, it's hard to remember that people were kept away from their houses for a year," Green said.
 "If you had a job and lost it, you had to get one somewhere else.
 A lot of people also lost their homes because the Road Home Program gave money based on property value.
 In low-income areas, you couldn't get as much money.
 So many people couldn't return."

-(Road Home was a housing recovery program funded by the federal government.)
+Road Home was a housing recovery program funded by the federal government.

-An office administrator at the Southern University at New Orleans, Marguerite Doyle-Johnston has long been known for helping her neighbors in times of crisis.
+An office administrator at Southern University at New Orleans, Marguerite Doyle Johnston has long been known for helping her neighbors in times of crisis.
 Her roots in the Desire neighborhood go back generations.
 She's been flooded out multiple times but still lives on Desire Street.

-"Prior to the Hurricane, my family and I used to give these big block parties," she said.
-"We'd have senior citizens in the community come sign up in the event of something like this [Katrina].
+"Prior to the hurricane, my family and I used to give these big block parties," she said.
+"We'd have senior citizens in the community come sign up in the event of something like this.
 But what happened was when they see a hurricane was about to hit, OPD said 'Marguerite, don't you break in that school again.'"
 That's because she would break into locked school buildings to secure shelter for those most in need.

 Adolph Bynum Sr. (age 86)

 He offered a $20 credit line and knew most customers by name.
-Though his home didn't flood, the pharmacy didn't survive Katrina.
-After the storm, he would go on to make a career out of restoring historic homes.
+Though his home didn't flood, the pharmacy did.
+After the storm, he made a career out of restoring historic homes.

 Brittany Penn (age 36)